A 6-month-old crying constantly can signal discomfort, hunger, illness, or developmental changes requiring attentive care and soothing strategies.

 1. Hunger or Feeding Issues

-At six months, babies often transition from exclusive breastfeeding or formula feeding to solid foods.
+At six months, many babies begin transitioning from exclusive breastfeeding or formula feeding to solid foods.
+The CDC’s guidance on introducing solid foods says babies can begin solids at about 6 months when they show signs of readiness, while breast milk or formula remains an important source of nutrition.
 This change can lead to confusion or dissatisfaction with feeding routines.
-Sometimes infants may cry persistently because they’re not getting enough nourishment or have trouble adjusting to new textures.
+Sometimes infants may cry persistently because they’re not getting enough nourishment, are frustrated during feeds, or have trouble adjusting to new textures.

 Hunger remains a frequent culprit for crying.
-Babies may need more frequent feeds during growth spurts or feel frustrated if they don’t like certain foods introduced too early.
+Babies may need more frequent feeds during growth spurts or feel frustrated if they don’t like certain foods introduced too quickly.

 2. Teething Pain

-Teething typically begins around the six-month mark.
-The eruption of new teeth causes gum soreness and irritability, leading to prolonged crying spells.
-Signs include drooling, chewing on objects, swollen gums, and disrupted sleep.
+Teething commonly starts during the second half of the first year, and some babies show discomfort around the six-month mark.
+The eruption of new teeth can cause gum soreness and irritability, leading to prolonged crying spells.
+Signs may include drooling, chewing on objects, swollen gums, and disrupted sleep.

 The discomfort from teething can make babies fussy throughout the day and night, making calming them a real challenge for parents.